About Beth Hall and Her Dressage Freestyle Music

-Through Woodwind Studios, I bring a diverse background in dressage and music to the art of freestyle design with over two decades of experience in the field.
-Keep reading to learn more.
+I take pride in bringing a diverse background in dressage and music to the art of freestyle design at Woodwind Studios.
+With over two decades of experience in equestrian music editing, I know exactly how to take your dressage freestyle performances to the next level.
+My credentials are as follows:

-I hold a Bachelor’s Degree in music from the University of Vermont and a Master of Music degree from the University of Massachusetts Amherst, where I was awarded a full fellowship.
-I also minored in Animal Science at the University of Massachusetts.
+I hold a bachelor’s degree in music from the University of Vermont.
+In addition, I have a master of music degree from the University of Massachusetts Amherst, where I was awarded a full fellowship.
+I also minored in animal science at the University of Massachusetts.

-My extensive experience in the music industry includes teaching flute at the University of Mobile and performing as a soloist with ensembles such as the Magnolia Chamber Orchestra and Baldwin Pops.
+My music expertise includes teaching flute at the University of Mobile and performing as a soloist with the Magnolia Chamber Orchestra and the Baldwin Pops.
 Over the years, I have been able to:

 - Graduate from the USDF “L” Judge Education Program